AscendingPassage.com HOME PAGE.

 precious water, have forsaken the fragile amphorae of baked earth,

-taken to old tin oil-cans, placed at their disposal by the kindness of
+taken to tin oil-cans, placed at their disposal by the kindness of

 the big hotels.
 But they carry them in the same easy graceful manner

-as erstwhile the discarded pottery, and without losing in the least
+as before they carried the discarded pottery, and without losing in the least

 And then there are the great tourist boats of the Agencies, which are

-here in abundance, for Assouan has the privilege of being the terminus
+here in abundance, for Aswan has the privilege of being the terminus

-of the line; and their whistlings, their revolving motors, their
+of the line.
+Their whistlings, their massive revolving motors, their

 electric dynamos maintain from morning till night a captivating

-desirous of restoring to them a certain local colour, have given them
+desirous of restoring to them a certain local color, have given them

 names so notoriously Egyptian that one is reduced to silence.
 They are

-And finally there are the rowing boats, which carry passengers
+And finally there are the rowing ferry boats, which carry passengers

 incessantly backwards and forwards between the river-banks.
-So long as
+The rowers,

 moreover, have been instructed to sing all the time the native songs